Agents of S.H.I.E.L.D. season 1: Ratings

 As of September 30, 2013, an estimated 22.1 million viewers have watched the premiere episode in the US through live, DVR, encore, and online viewing.
-In Canada, the premiere saw 2.706 million viewers, the third highest viewership for the week on the network.
+This was the highest ratings received by the first episode of a drama series in the United States for almost four years since the pilot episode of ABC's V. In Canada, the premiere saw 2.706 million viewers, the third highest viewership for the week on the network.
 In the United Kingdom, the episode debuted as the highest rated drama launch of the year, averaging 3.23 million viewers including the +1 channel and recordings viewed the same night, a share of 14.8 percent of people watching TV in the UK at the time.
 The premiere in Australia was watched by 1.3 million viewers, the top show of the night.
 In New Zealand, the episode premiered to 326,790 viewers, the fourth highest show of the night, and the most watched show on TV2.
 By the time the full season was picked up by ABC it ranked as the number one new series of the 2013–14 television season among adults 18–49.
 The season averaged 8.31 million total viewers, ranking 43rd among network series.
 It also had an average total 18-49 rating of 3.0, which was 20th.

 Critical response

-The review aggregator website Rotten Tomatoes reports an 88% approval rating with an average score of 7.83/10, based on 72 reviews.
+The review aggregator website Rotten Tomatoes reports an 88% approval rating with an average score of 7.80/10, based on 72 reviews.
 The website's consensus reads, "Marvel's Agents of S.H.I.E.L.D. is sure to please comic book fans, but the strong ensemble and brisk pacing help to make this better-than-average superhero show accessible to non-fanboys as well."
-Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 33 reviews, indicating "generally favorable reviews."
+Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 33 reviews, indicating "generally favorable" reviews.

-The early screening of the pilot at San Diego Comic-Con International was met with a very positive reaction from the crowd.
-Critically, the initial screening of the pilot was met with mostly positive reviews, though The New York Times' Brooks Barnes noted that "what goes over well at Comic-Con does not necessarily work in the real world," especially on a network with "Scandal moms and Dancing with the Stars grandparents".
+The early screening of the pilot at San Diego Comic-Con was met with a very positive reaction from the crowd.
+Critically, the initial screening of the pilot was met with mostly positive reviews, though The New York Times' Brooks Barnes noted that "what goes over well at Comic-Con does not necessarily work in the real world", especially on a network with "Scandal moms and Dancing with the Stars grandparents".
 Entertainment Weekly's initial reactions were that if everything that made the show appealing— its continuity with the Marvel Cinematic Universe, its continuance of The Avengers storyline, and Whedon's return to television, were stripped from it, the show would still work.
 However, they also questioned whether the show was accessible enough to attract a wider audience.